jdanussi/ml-zoomcamp-2024-midterm-project/README.md

 The dataset used is the one found on Kaggle: https://www.kaggle.com/datasets/adityakadiwal/water-potability

-## 2.Dependency and environment management
+## 2. Dependency and environment management
 Pipenv was used to create the virtual environment and install the dependencies.
-In order to follow the development of the project you must create the virtual environment, install the required dependencies and activate the environment as shown below
+In order to follow the development of the project you must clone the repository, create the virtual environment installing the required dependencies and activate the environment as shown below

 ```bash